 It’s clear why Sir Peter Jackson chose his home country to film the series in.
 New Zealand is extremely diverse and unique.
-The landscape can change so quickly within an hours drive.
-The country has everything from mountains to rain forests.
-So it’s not any surprise that they were able to find everything required to fulfill the Lord of the Rings filming locations requirements.
+The landscape can change so quickly within an hours drive and the country has everything from mountains to rain forests.
+So it’s not any surprise that they were able to find everything required to fulfil the Lord of the Rings filming locations requirements.

-As we mentioned you can find books on locating these filming sites but most of the time they were just brief descriptions of the locations or GPS coordinates.
+We briefly mentioned we used a few books that helped us find some of the filming locations, our favourite by far was by Ian Brodie called Lord of the Rings Location Guidebook.
+The book has a long list of locations and includes brief descriptions of the locations or GPS coordinates.
 Obviously, GPS coordinates are pretty accurate but we didn’t exactly have the equipment necessary to use these coordinates to find the locations.
 The Ian Brodie book (which was around $30 and can be purchased here) was our best resource.
 Alternatively, you can book tours that take you to these locations but they’ll cost you anywhere from $150-$200 for a few hours.
 But, the tours do offer some great insight into how the films were made and secrets behind the Lord of the Rings filming locations you visit.
 Sometimes they even have costumes for you to wear!